MichaelTamm/userscripts/GitHub_Toggle_Discussions/README.md

 (2) Furthermore, if you are the author of the last comment in a discussion, the check mark is colored green and the discussion is automatically collapsed, when the page loads.
 So you see only those discussions, which need an answer by you.
+(The discussion will also be collapsed when you add a comment.)

 [Install](https://github.com/MichaelTamm/userscripts/raw/master/GitHub_Toggle_Discussions/GitHub_Toggle_Discussions.user.js)

 # Release Notes #

+## Version 1.0.2
+ * A discussion will be collapsed now, when you add a comment.

 ## Version 1.0.1
  * Adapted to new CSS classes used in the HTML of github.com